videocoin/vivid-open/VideCoinNFT_Polygon_Matic.md

 docker-compose --version
 ```

-## Matic Accounts and Blockchain Access
+## Accounts and Blockchain Access
 ### QuickNode For Blockchain Access
-You need an RPC endpoint to access Polygon_matic blockchain.
+You need an RPC endpoint to access Polygon_matic blockchain or Rinkeby blockchain.
 There are several free and public rpc endpoints available.
-For better response times you may setup a paid setup endpoint such as from QuickNode https://www.quicknode.com/

-We used a QuickNode endpoint for testing the NFT Marketplace.
+For better response times you may setup a paid setup endpoint such as from QuickNode https://www.quicknode.com/ or https://infura.io/.
+We used quicknode for matic and infura for Rinkeby.

-Configure Metamask
+### Configure Metamask:
 You can use the metamask wallet directly to  transfer  funds  between Matic accounts.
 You  can also use Polygon Wallet/Bridge on top of Metamask to transfer funds natively or using bridge.

 Refer the following link configuring Polygon for Metamask

 https://docs.polygon.technology/docs/develop/metamask/config-polygon-on-metamask/

+Metamask has built-in support for Rinkeby.

 ### Stup Contract Owner, Operator and Test accounts
 Obtain a prefunded account with Matic: Matic is required to install contracts and mint NFT on Polygon-Matic blockchain.